keckj/3d/README.md

 #### I have an OpenGL 3.3 capable device but my OpenGL library seems to be out of date ?

 If you're using a Mac you might give up at this step.
-If not you can try to update your drivers.
+If not you can try to update your drivers as a last resort.